New Makey Makey Bananaversary Backpacks packed with projects and new Makey Apps!

 Full How To Video for this Project

-You can record your audio directly into our Makey Makey Sampler or record and code audio in Scratch.
+You can record your audio directly into our Makey Makey Poster App, Sampler App, or record and code audio in Scratch.

 If you are recording poetry, make sure your voice matches the mood and tone of the poem you are sharing.
 Practice what you will record multiple times before recording.